AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 #### Theoretical Conversion

-Consider a traditional blockchain (like Bitcoin, or Ethereum 1).
+Consider a traditional blockchain (like Bitcoin, or Eth1).
 We know that traditional blockchains have properties specific to their blocks, like: reward per block (coins/block); a block target time (seconds/block) --- or block frequency (blocks/second); and a difficulty (hashes/block).
 There are also \emph{network-wide} properties, too, like the \emph{inflation rate} (coins/second).
 The \emph{instantaneous} relationship between these properties is mediated by various protocols --- these protocols (e.g., difficulty adjustment algorithms) are part of the \emph{context} of those properties and relationships.